purejava/fedora-update/README.md

 Created for the more traditional Fedora options using the package manager dnf.

+# Compatibility
+Update indicator for Fedora Linux is built for GNOME environments:

+* GNOME 44 / 45 / 46 / 47 / 48 / 49 / 50

 # Install
 This extension is available on the [GNOME Extensions website](https://extensions.gnome.org/extension/6406/fedora-linux-update-indicator/).